erkansivas35/personal-website/README.md

-# Hello, My name is Erkan SİVAS
+# Hello, my name is Erkan.

 I am a Front End Developer living in Istanbul, TR.